Calibrating Verbalized Confidence with Self-Generated Distractors: Discussion and Analysis

 \section{Discussion and Analysis}

 We conduct further analysis using Qwen3-8B on TriviaQA with \ptrue, which appeared in \cref{tab:triviaqa} in the main experiments.

-\paragraph{Scaling Self-Consistency.} While our main experiments in \cref{sec:expts} were controlled for the inference budget of each method, here we examine whether simply scaling the inference budget of self-consistency allows it to recover the calibration of \method. \cref{fig:scaling-analysis} shows that self-consistency alone is unable to reach the performance of \method (using 5 distractors and 5 self-consistency samples as in \cref{sec:expts}) even when scaling up to 100 samples, demonstrating that the effectiveness of \method comes from leveraging coherence in both generation and validation, which is not matched by scaling the generation axis alone.
+\paragraph{Scaling Self-Consistency.} While our main experiments in \cref{sec:expts} were approximately controlled for the inference budget of each method, here we examine whether simply scaling the inference budget of self-consistency allows it to recover the calibration of \method. \cref{fig:scaling-analysis} shows that self-consistency alone is unable to reach the performance of \method (using 5 distractors and 5 self-consistency samples as in \cref{sec:expts}) even when scaling up to 100 samples.
+Although \method uses 32\% more FLOPs than SC in the context of \cref{sec:expts}, scaling SC up to match and far exceed this slightly higher FLOP count fails to further improve calibration, demonstrating that the effectiveness of \method comes from leveraging coherence in both generation and validation, which is not matched by scaling the generation axis alone.

+In Appendix \ref{app:1-pass-distractor}, we show that combining distractor generation and validation into one step maintains similar calibration to the original two-step version while reducing cost to only 10\% more than SC.
+In Appendix \ref{app:distractor-examples-analysis}, we motivate the feasibility of generating distractors using a smaller model to reduce cost below even that of SC.

 \paragraph{Quantifying Saturation.} A core motivation for our method is the notion (shown in \cref{fig:vc-versus-dinco-calibration}) that verbalized confidence exhibits saturation at high confidence.
 To better quantify this notion, we introduce a metric $\Delta_\epsilon$ that measures the absence of saturation.
 We define $\Delta_\epsilon$ as the proportion of pairs of distinct instances that have a confidence difference exceeding $\epsilon$.
 For example, if all confidence scores are the same, then $\Delta_0 = 0$, and if all confidence scores are distinct, then $\Delta_0 = 1$.
 We consider $\epsilon \in \{0, 0.001\}$. \cref{tab:saturation} shows that \method leads to substantially higher rates of distinct confidence, indicating lower saturation.
 In particular, self-consistency scaled to 100 samples (as above) continues to be more saturated than \method.
 While the absence of saturation alone means little without calibration (as evaluated in \cref{sec:expts}), this analysis helps explain \method's calibration improvement, as hinted at by \cref{fig:vc-versus-dinco-calibration}.
 Moreover, we argue that lower saturation leads to more usable confidence estimates: a saturated distribution is inherently less controllable, with large jumps in error between thresholds.